AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Enhanced Features in Release 6.6.5224**

 - Added support for Aviatrix Spoke Gateway to External Device (BGP-Enabled Spoke).
 Introduced in Aviatrix release 6.6, you can now create Spoke Gateways that are BGP-enabled and NAT-enabled.
 Aviatrix Cloud Network Platform has always supported NAT in a way that most enterprises need in order to meet their business and technical requirements.
 Using BGP-enabled and NAT-enabled Spoke Gateways gives you yet more capabilities to implement policy based SNAT/DNAT functions in strategic places in your network architecture.
 For more information, see the discussion about `Aviatrix Spoke Gateway to External Device <https://docs.aviatrix.com/HowTos/spokegw_external.html>`_.
 - Added support for Google Cloud Platform (GCP) BGP over LAN to support multi peer instance.
-This allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in GCP without running any tunneling protocol such as IPSec or GRE.
+This allows Aviatrix Transit Gateways to communicate with a pair of instances in the same VPC in GCP without running any tunnelling protocol such as IPSec or GRE.
 For more information, see the discussion about `GCP Multi-cloud Transit BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_gcp_workflow.html>`_.
 - Added support for AWS TGW Connect over Direct Connect.
 Amazon Web Services (AWS) enables AWS customers to integrate their Software Defined Wide Area Network (SD-WAN) devices with AWS Transit Gateway and AWS Direct Connect so they can use their existing SD-WAN devices to connect their on-premises networks to an AWS Transit Gateway.
 In support of this, Aviatrix enables you to create one or multiple Transit Gateway Connect attachments over Direct Connect.
 You can also create Transit Gateway Connect peer attachments.
 For instructions, see the topic `Enable AWS TGW connect over Direct Connect <https://docs.aviatrix.com/HowTos/tgwconnect.html>`_.
 - Added support for Aviatrix Controller Security Assertion Markup Language (SAML) based authentication user VPN access in Azure.
 For instructions, see the topic `Azure SAML Authorization VPN Access <https://docs.aviatrix.com/HowTos/azure_saml_auth_vpn_access.html>`_.
 - Added support for FireNet with PAN in AWS China.